joomcode/redispipe/README.md

 - scalable: the more throughput you try to get, the more efficient it is.
 - cares about redis: redis needs less CPU to perform same throughput.
-- thread-safe: no need to lock around connection, no need to "return to pool", etc
+- thread-safe: no need to lock around connection, no need to "return to pool", etc.
-- Pipelining is implicit,
+- pipelining is implicit.
-- transactions are supported (but without `WATCH`),
+- transactions are supported (but without `WATCH`).
-- hook for custom logging,
+- hook for custom logging.
 - hook for request timing reporting.

 ```